-- 1. Have successful professional and technical career - 2.
-Have strong foundation in basic sciences, mathematics and computational platforms - 3.
-Have knowledge on the theory and practices in the field and service of robotics Engineering and allied areas - 4.
+- 1. Achieve successful professional and technical career - 2.
+Have a strong foundation in Basic Sciences, Mathematics, Medical Sciences, Bioinformatics and process engineering - 3.
+Have knowledge on the theory and practices in the field of Biotechnology, especially in the areas of Downstream processing, Medical biotechnology and Bioinformatics and allied areas - 4.
 Engross in life-long learning to keep themselves abreast of new developments - 5.
-Practice and inspire high ethical values and technical standards
+Practice and inspire high ethical values and technical standards.